Not One, but TWO New Local Bookstores!

 I visit Fulton St. Books and Coffee and Eleanor's Bookshop

-Over the July 4th weekend, I got to visit not one, but two brand-new local bookstores: Fulton Street Books and Coffee and Eleanor’s Bookshop.
+Over the July 4th weekend, I got to visit not one, but two brand-new local bookstores in Tulsa: Fulton Street Books and Coffee and Eleanor’s Bookshop.
 These are two amazing shops that you should check out immediately, if you love books!

 Fulton Street Books and Coffee (210 W. Latimer) is located two doors down from a duplex I once lived in.
 I’m sad that they are not my neighbors now!
 But I’ve seen the “before” and “after” on this building, from an empty space to the gorgeous business it is today, and was so excited to visit.